Northfleet: Rail

+Ebbsfleet International has poor pedestrian connections to Northfleet station and although its domestic passenger entrance is within a quarter of a mile, the walking distance between the two is greater.

 Education

-Non-selective secondary schools serving Northfleet include Northfleet School for Girls and Northfleet Technology College (Boys).
+Non-selective secondary schools serving Northfleet include Northfleet School for Girls and Northfleet Technology College, formerly Northfleet School for Boys.

+Media

+Television signals are received from the Crystal Palace TV transmitter, placing Dartford in the BBC London and ITV London areas.
+BBC South East region is also the default BBC One variant given to Northfleet postcodes on Channel 101 through satellite television such as Freesat.

+Local radio stations are: BBC Radio Kent (96.7 FM), Heart South (103.1 FM), Gold (603 AM) and KMFM West Kent, which broadcasts from its studios in Strood on 96.2 FM.

+Local newspapers include the Gravesend Messenger and News Shopper.

 Northfleet churches

 The ancient parish church of Northfleet (dating from the 14th century, but with work from earlier periods) is dedicated to St Botolph.
 Its tower was built in 1717, after the original had fallen.
 The church contains a 14th-century carved oak screen, which is thought to be the oldest in Kent.
 Rosherville St Mark's Church is now part of the Team ministry with St. Botolph's church.
 The other active church in Northfleet is All Saints, Perry Street which is Anglo Catholic.
 All Saints Perry Street is the largest Anglican parish in Gravesham Borough with a quarter of the Gravesham population living within its boundaries.

 The Roman Catholic church, Our Lady Of The Assumption designed by Giles Gilbert Scott and with its tower foreshadowing his Liverpool Cathedral, is built entirely of brown brick.
 It was constructed in 1914 on the site of a former Tram Depot.
 During WW2, and the blitz, the German Air Force used the tower of the Church as a guide into London.
 The pilots used the tower as a reference point for direct access into London.

 There is a United Reformed Church (URC) on Dover Road in Northfleet.
 The Dover Road Chapel was opened on Wednesday 20 June 1850 as a Congregational Church.
 Northfleet URC is grouped with three other churches in the North Kent URC group.
 These are St Paul's URC, Singlewell Road, Gravesend; Hartley URC and Southfleet URC.